When you close your eyes and think of Costa Rica, you probably imagine dense green jungles thriving with wildlife.

 Entrance fees to Tortuguero National park are $15 per person and you don’t need a guide.

 The area of Arenal and La Fortuna end up being a lot of people’s favourite place in Costa Rica.
 It’s essentially a must-visit place, and whilst you’re there you have to visit Arenal Volcano National Park too.

 Just slightly smaller than Rincón de la Vieja National Park, Arenal Volcano National Park covers around 30,000 acres.
 Also similar to Rincón, it’s home to 2 volcanoes – one of which is active.

 The volcanoes – Arenal and Chato

-Arenal Volcano, the centerpiece of La Fortuna, stands at 1,633 meters, whilst Chat Volcano is 1,140 meters tall.
+Arenal Volcano, the centrepiece of La Fortuna, stands at 1,633 meters, whilst Chat Volcano is 1,140 meters tall.